 Gareth lounged in his sitting chair reading.
 He chuckled to himself at a charming turn of phrase, flattened down the page, and then looked up to find Roman standing over him, hands on his hips.
-Gareth nearly dropped his book in surprise.
+He nearly dropped his book in surprise.

 “Are you ready to go?”
 Roman asked, not waiting for Gareth to recover.

 “Go?
 I…suppose?
 Am I dressed appropriately?”
 Gareth asked.
 A lot had happened yesterday, but he thought he remembered Roman saying something about training.

 Roman pursed his lips and considered Gareth’s pressed suit.
 “Sure, I’d say so.”

 Gareth had a chance during Roman’s pause to study him in return.
 “What the hell happened to you?”

 Roman looked the way one might feel after a long night drinking and then getting food poisoning to boot.
 His hair was all in disarray and he had tired dark bags under his eyes.
 When he smiled, it lacked its usual magic.
 A blotchy bruise spread across his face from Leandros’ hit.

 Roman led Gareth out of the house and to Rinehart Park, heading to a secluded grove off the main path.
 It felt like days ago that Gareth had been here with Leandros, Eftychia, and Eresh, instead of only yesterday.

 “Did you find out who attacked Leandros?”
 Gareth asked in a whisper on the way.